-Associate senior lecturer/Assistant Professor at Department of Immunology, Genetics and Pathology, Medical Genetics and Genomics; Research group Åsa Johansson
+Senior Lecturer/Associate Professor at Department of Immunology, Genetics and Pathology, Research programme: Genomics and Neurobiology; Research group Åsa Johansson

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.